-The pulse duration / welding time control (25) determines for how many milliseconds the welding power is applied, i.e. a longer pulse duration results in a longer and deeper application of the energy to the workpiece and thus simultaneously a greater development of heat.
+The pulse duration / welding time control (27) determines for how many milliseconds the welding power is applied, i.e. a longer pulse duration results in a longer and deeper application of the energy to the workpiece and thus simultaneously a greater development of heat.

-With very thin materials or wires it is recommended to use a shorter welding time, primarily when welding near to between 35 and 50% are considered medium welding powers.
+With very thin materials or wires it is recommended to use a shorter welding time, primarily when welding near to stones, pearls or other heat-sensitive materials.
+Welding times of no more than 4ms are recommended here.